ContentMine/ebi_workshop_20141006/sessions/4_AMI/ami-chem_demo.md

 | --- | --- |
 | ![png from ami-chem](https://raw.githubusercontent.com/ContentMine/ebi_workshop_20141006/master/sessions/4_AMI/chem_files/image.g.2.13.svg.molecule0.png) | ![SVG from ami-chem](https://rawgithub.com/ContentMine/ebi_workshop_20141006/master/sessions/4_AMI/chem_files/image.g.2.13.svg.molecule0.svg) |

 Note that the image is NOT a copy of the original. **It is completely generated from the semantic representation**.
-This is important: it mean the new image cannot infringe copyright.
+This is important: it means the new image cannot infringe copyright.

 ### Checking results